 Research involving older adults revealed that the brains of volunteers adhering to the MIND diet were, on average, seven and a half years younger than those who followed other dietary patterns.

 The MIND diet is a combination of the Mediterranean diet and the DASH diet (Dietary Approaches to Stop Hypertension).
-While proponents of the Mediterranean diet emphasize the importance of whole grains, fruits, vegetables, fish, and legumes, followers of the DASH diet primarily focus on reducing salt intake.
-The acronym MIND stands for: M – Mediterranean-DASH, I – Intervention for, N – Neurodegenerative, D – Delay.
+While the Mediterranean approach emphasizes whole grains, fruits, vegetables, fish, and legumes, the DASH diet focuses on reducing salt intake.
+MIND stands for Mediterranean-DASH Intervention for Neurodegenerative Delay.

-In essence, this enhanced diet incorporates the best elements of both diets to effectively combat neurodegenerative diseases.
+In essence, this hybrid diet incorporates the best elements of both eating patterns to help protect against neurodegenerative disease.

 The main components of the MIND diet include vegetables, nuts, fish, legumes, berries, whole grains, poultry, and olive oil.

 The diet recommends consuming at least three servings of whole grains daily, such as oats, quinoa, buckwheat, brown rice, or whole grain bread.
 Additionally, it suggests eating at least six servings of leafy green vegetables, five servings of nuts, four servings of beans, and two servings of berries each week.
-Notably, berries like strawberries, blueberries, and blackberries are packed with beneficial properties for brain protection.
-Dietitians also recommend consuming at least two servings of poultry and one serving of fish each week.
+Berries like strawberries, blueberries, and blackberries are especially rich in compounds that support brain health.
+Dietitians recommend at least two servings of poultry and one serving of fish each week.

-Experts assert that these foods are rich in antioxidants, which protect brain cells from damage associated with dementia, as reported by the Daily Mail.
-According to the Alzheimer’s Society, such foods increase the levels of proteins in the brain that defend its cells from destruction.
+These foods are rich in antioxidants, which protect brain cells from damage associated with dementia, the Daily Mail reports.
+According to the Alzheimer’s Society, these foods boost levels of proteins in the brain that help defend its cells from destruction.

-The MIND diet prohibits red meat, fried foods, fatty cheeses, and sweets.
-Strong alcohol is also off-limits, with wine allowed only in small amounts: a maximum of one glass of red or white wine per day.
+The MIND diet limits red meat, fried foods, high-fat cheeses, and sweets.
+It also restricts alcohol; wine is allowed only in small amounts, up to one glass per day.

 Daily Meal Plan According to the MIND Diet